mying4/scGRN-1/README.md

 ## Example

-To present how our pipeline works, we will use microglia interactome data, microglia enhancers [1] and gene expression data [2] to illustrate the steps.
+To present how our pipeline works, we will use microglia interactome data [1], microglia enhancers [1], gene expression data [2] to illustrate the steps.

 To begin with, we prepare and format the data in R .